natacha-beck/cbrain-wiki/programmer-guides/Programmer-Guides.md

   release.

 * Third, create the code documentation.
-Once you have installed the code base, a bash script at the top level called "alldoc.sh" will do this for you.
+Once you have installed the code base, a bash script located in "script/make_local_doc.sh" will do this for you.
 It invokes the 'rdoc' utility ([http://rdoc.sourceforge.net/doc/index.html](http://rdoc.sourceforge.net/doc/index.html)) and will create a bunch of local HTML files that you can then access